ELEC 320, Fall 2004

 and summarizes your results.

-However, it is OK if you submit the report by the end of the day on
+However, it is OK if you submit the report before the final exam on

 Please limit your presentation to 10 minutes,

 with demonstrations and questions included within that time.

 With 11 different presentations, the audience will not

 be able to absorb a lot of technical details, so try to convey